-As a result of the sale of our commercial business to Alcon in July 2022, including our commercial products, EYSUVIS and INVELTYS, and our decision to cease the development of our preclinical pipeline programs that are unrelated to our MSC-S platform, we are substantially dependent on the success of our product candidate, KPI-012, our clinical-stage product candidate for the treatment of PCED and any other indications we determine to pursue.
+We are substantially dependent on the success of KPI-012 and any other product candidate we may develop in the future.
 As a result, we intend to devote a substantial portion of our research and development resources and business efforts to the development of KPI-012.